UOWD-Tech-Club/.github/profile/README.md

 <h2 align="center"> 👨‍💻 Whoami</h2>

-- 🔭 Welcome to UOWD's organization on GitHub where we love all things open source and contributing to frontend and backend for building web applications.
+- 🔭 Welcome to UOWD Tech Club organization on GitHub where we love all things open source and contributing to frontend and backend for building web applications.
-- 🌱 University students.
+- 🌱 This club's main goal is to create the ideal environment for students to learn, share, and use their knowledge about cyber and tech.
+In order to encourage, foster, and develop practical programming capabilities within our university's community, we seek to offer a bridge between staffs students and industry specialists.
-- ⚡ We organise coding workshop.
+- ⚡ The UOWD students that operate this Club are also UOWD students.

 <hr>